Product Catalog and Inventory Management

 "Product doesn't appear when adding to transactions"

 Check that the product is marked as Active.
-Filter to Inactive Only to find and reactivate it.
+On the Products list, switch the status filter to All Products or Inactive Only to find and reactivate it.

 "Stock level is incorrect"